July Birthstone

 40th anniversary15th anniversaryJuly birthdayEngagementLeo zodiac giftMilestone graduationMother's DayValentine's Day

-Care and cleansing
+Care and Cleansing

 Ruby is one of the easier stones to cleanse because it tolerates most common methods.
 Running tap water for under a minute is safe for a loose, unset ruby, as is a brief rinse in lukewarm soapy water with a soft brush to remove skin oils from jewelry.